Texting while driving: Research

 Research by the Transport Research Laboratory showed that texting while driving slowed a driver's reaction time more so than drinking alcohol or using drugs.
-Driver's reaction times decreased by 46% while making a call, 37% when texting and driving, and 27% during hands-free calls.
+Drivers' reaction times decreased by 46% while making a call, 37% when texting and driving, and 27% during hands-free calls.
 Those who were drinking and driving at the limit of 80 mg of alcohol per 100ml of blood, reaction times slowed by 13% and 21% for those under the influence of cannabis.

-A study by the University of Buffalo revealed that a similar habit, texting while walking, causes more injuries than texting while driving.
+A study in 2021 by the University of Buffalo revealed that a similar habit, texting while walking, causes more injuries than texting while driving.

 In November 2014, Sawyer et al., from the University of Central Florida and the US Air Force Research Laboratory, published the results of comparative study in a driving simulator.
 Messages sent through Google Glass posed a decreased distraction but still impaired drivers.

 In October 2016, Texas A&M Transportation Institute and Aceable Driving published a study showing that teenagers are more likely to witness their parents or legal guardians driving distracted than their friends and peers.
 The study also suggested that texting and driving bans are somewhat effective.
 In Austin, Texas, where a hands-free-driving ordinance prohibiting the use of electronic hand-held devices while operating a vehicle or bicycle has been in place since 2015, 41% of teens reported that they never witnessed their parents or guardians driving distracted.
 In Houston, Texas, which had no ban on hand-held devices during the time of the study, only 23% of teens said the same.

 Virginia Tech Transportation Institute study

 On July 27, 2009, the Virginia Tech Transportation Institute (VTTI) released preliminary findings of their study of driver distraction in commercial vehicles.
 Several naturalistic driving studies, of long-haul trucks as well as lighter vehicles driving six million combined miles, used video cameras to observe the drivers and road.
 Researchers observed 4,452 "safety-critical" events, which includes crashes, near crashes, safety-critical events, and lane deviations.
 81% of the "safety-critical" events involved some type of driver distraction.
 Text messaging had the greatest relative risk, with drivers of heavy vehicles or trucks being more than 23 times more likely to experience a safety-critical event when texting.

 The study found that drivers typically take their eyes off the forward roadway for an average of four out of six seconds when texting, and an average of 4.6 out of the six seconds surrounding safety-critical events.
 The study revealed that when traveling at 55 mph, a driver texting for 6 seconds is looking at the phone for 4.6 seconds of that time and travels the distance of a football field without their eyes on the road.
 Some of VTTI's conclusions from this study included that "texting should be banned in moving vehicles for all drivers", and that "all cell phone use should be banned for newly licensed teen drivers".
 The results of the study are listed in the table below.